Mr-Sithel/HorizonXI-Dynamis-Mobdb/README.md

 I'll do my best to correct it.

-Provide a screen shot of the mob name or best way would be load addon [Mobdb](https://github.com/ThornyFFXI/mobdb)
+Provide a screenshot of the mob name or best way would be load addon [Mobdb](https://github.com/ThornyFFXI/mobdb)
 - /mobdb
   - Edit Tokens
     - Under "Mob Targeted"